Yifan-FENG/24-intro-to-data-science/environment_setup.md

 ### Create and run a virtual environment, and install libraries <a name="create-venv"></a>
 #### Virtual environments ensure your library versions and Python versions do not get mixed up between different projects.
 Sometimes, you may want to use an older library version for compatibility reasons or to not update the whole project after a new library version has been released.

-1. Open the terminal and go to your repository folder:<br>
+1. Open the terminal and go to a selected folder:<br>
+Suggestion: Make a new folder for all coding projects.
+Set up the virtual environment int here.
+It's easier to navigate from the console if the folder name does not have spaces or '-'.
 ``cd path\to\your\directory``<br><br>
 2. Make a new virtual environment:<br>
 ``python -m venv daz-venv`` <br>